Dr Shasha Zhao

 Dr Zhao was part of the Inaugural Panel entitled: Investment in Sustainable Recovery, co-organized by Academy of International Business (AIB) and United Nations Conference on Trade and Development (UNCTAD) to discuss research and policy implication for a more sustainable post-covid recovery.

-Dr Zhao is currently editing a Special Issue in International Business Review (ABS3) on the topic of: MNE Innovation for Achieving the Sustainable Development Goals.
+Dr Zhao is currently editing a Special Issue in International Business Review (ABS3) on the topic of: MNE Innovation for Achieving the Sustainable Development Goals, and a Special Issue in AIB Insights (official AIB journal) on the topic of: Managing Sustainable Development in International Business.
 She also edited a Special Issue entitled: Do MNEs contribute to, or reduce inequality?, which has been published in Critical Perspectives on International Business (ABS2).

 In her spare time, Dr Zhao is a semi-professional badminton player, playing county league matches under Badminton England.
 She also enjoys playing golf and piano.